 Inspection of the rear brakes

 Grab the foot brake lever and wiggle it sideways.
 It should only have a slight movement.
 Yours wiggles a lot because of wear caused by a lack of maintenance/lubrication.
-To remove the brake lever for inspection, cleaning and lubrication, first, back off the rear brake adjustment at the final drive.
+To remove the brake lever for inspection, cleaning and lubrication, first, back off the rear brake adjustment on the final drive.
 Run the wing nut back several turns.

 The normal adjustment should look something like this.
 This is about average.
 See the threads showing?
 That is about average.
-See the slightly less than 90 degree angle between the brake arm (vertical part) and the rod (horizontal part) with the spring?
+See the slightly less than 90-degree angle between the brake arm (vertical part) and the rod (horizontal part) with the spring?
 When the brake is applied, that angle comes closer to 90 %, which is where one gets the maximum force applied to the brake, depending upon the cam wear.
 See the upper shaft and the two punch marks at about 10 O’clock?
 I made those punch marks.
 This allows one to remove and reassemble it in the same position.
 The arm is mounted on the shaft on splines.
 There is little variation allowed.
 You should punch the marks before you remove the arm if you think that the arm is in about the correct spot.
 This allows you to reinstall the arm in the correct position the first time.
 This shaft is something that should be removed for cleaning and lubrication.
-More later on this.
+More on this later.

 This is what is back behind the driveshaft and is hard to see.